vibbits/rdm-introductory-course/README.md

 - Describe what types of data exist.

 - Recognize characteristics of data that need specific RDM measures (e.g. confidential data, large data).

+#### Re-use the material : Make the appropriate citation

+(Session under developmente)

+- If you re-use the whole material or most of it (as inspirations or actively:
+- If you plan to use one specific session:
+  - Session 1:
+  - Session 2:
+  - Session 3:
+  - Session 4:
+  - Session 5:
+  - Session 6:
+  - Session 7:
+  - Session 8: